droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 If asked the source of his power, the Abbot laughs softly, stating only: "Beneath the Morninglord's light, all things are possible."
 ## I6b.
 The Abbey of St. Markovia
-If the players have journeyed to Krezk to seek a cure for cackle fever or their foretold ally, they must ascend the switchback road to the Abbey of St. Markovia, where the Abbot is happy to cure any disease with his ***healing touch*** without payment.
+If the players have journeyed to Krezk to seek a cure for Abyssal Plague or their foretold ally, they must ascend the switchback road to the Abbey of St. Markovia, where the Abbot is happy to cure any disease with his ***healing touch*** without payment.
 See [[Arc K - The Fallen Abbey]] for more information about visiting the Abbey.